-As part of a collaborative campus-wide initiative, to research, identify and implement a spam mitigation strategy that reduces spam, increases options available to interested UH users and offers additional mail-managing functionality.
+This project is part of a collaborative campus-wide initiative to research, identify, and implement a spam mitigation strategy to reduce spam.
+It seeks to increase options available to interested UH users and offers additional mail-managing functionality.

-UH has implemented spam flagging using an open-source application "SpamAssassin."
+UH has implemented spam flagging using the open-source application, "SpamAssassin."
 The current spam flagging implementation, while helpful in reducing spam, does not reduce spam as much as desired or provide as many user options as desired.
-Specifically, users are requesting software that is more accurate and provides more user-focused options.
+Specifically, users have requested software that is more accurate and provides more user-focused options.
 The current software does not provide for delegation of control or granularity of user options.
 A need has been identified to investigate and implement a spam mitigation strategy that is more effective and provides more options for controlling spam on the UH campus.

 Sophos PureMessage Pilot